-The Information Furnace, supporting the post-PC ubiquitous computing paradigm [49, 34], is a basement-installed PC-type device that integrates existing consumer home-control, infotainment, security, and communication technologies to transparently provide user-friendly access and synergistic value-added services.
-The use of integrated intelligent devices in the home automation area is not a new concept [30, 4, 7, 14] the information furnace differs however from other approaches by prescribing concrete architectural guidelines, expressly adopting a maximalistic approach towards its functionality, and aggressively targeting and exploiting the resulting synergies.
+The Information Furnace, supporting the post-PC ubiquitous computing paradigm [17, 18], is a basement-installed PC-type device that integrates existing consumer homecontrol, infotainment, security, and communication technologies to transparently provide ubiquitous access and synergistic value-added services.
+The use of integrated intelligent devices in the home automation area is not a new concept [19, 20, 21, 22, 23], the information furnace differs however from other approaches by prescribing concrete architectural guidelines, expressly adopting a maximalistic approach towards its functionality, and aggressively targeting and exploiting the resulting synergies.